 Can the screws snap off?

-Conclusion: Screws made of steel would be far too heavy, had no elastic properties to find their way into the ground.
+Conclusion: pegs made from steel would be way too heavy and also wouldn’t be elastic to find the perfect way below the surface.